KohaILS/koha-manual-zh-cn/source/patrons.rst

 -  Koha plugins (plugins)

-   -  Note that the :ref:`UseKohaPlugins` system preference needs to be enabled otherwise, these permissions don't have any effect.

    -  Configure plugins (configure)

       -  Gives the ability to run the 'configure' section of a plugin if it has